334th Bombardment Squadron: Combat with Eighth Air Force

 The squadron was diverted to bombing priority tactical targets during the preparation for and execution of Operation Overlord, the invasion of Normandy in June 1944, attacking communications and coastal defenses.
 It hit enemy troop concentrations to facilitate the Allied breakout at Saint-Lô.
 The 334th attacked enemy troop concentrations during the Battle of the Bulge from December 1944 to January 1945 and bombed airfields to support Operation Varsity, the airborne assault across the Rhine in March.

 One of the unit's more unusual missions was flown on 18 September 1944, when the 95th group led the 13th Combat Bombardment Wing to Warsaw to drop ammunition, food and medical supplies to Polish resistance forces fighting against German occupation forces, landing at bases in the Soviet Union.
 The squadron had previously participated in shuttle missions to the Soviet Union.

 The unit flew its last mission on 20 April 1945, when it attacked marshalling yards near Oranienburg.
 In the first week of May, it airdropped food to Dutch citizens in Operation Chow Hound.
 From V-E Day until departing the theater in June, it transported liberated prisoners of war and displaced persons.
 The air echelon flew their planes back to Bradley Field, Connecticut, while the ground echelon sailed once more on the Queen Elizabeth.
 The squadron was reunited at Sioux Falls Army Air Field, South Dakota, where it was inactivated on 28 August 1945.

 Air Force Reserve

-The 334th Bombardment Squadron was reactivated as a reserve unit under Air Defense Command (ADC) at Memphis Municipal Airport, Tennessee in May 1947 as a Boeing B-29 Superfortress unit.
+The 334th Bombardment Squadron was reactivated as a reserve unit under Air Defense Command (ADC) at Memphis Municipal Airport, Tennessee in May 1947, nominally as a heavy bomber unit.
 At Memphis its training was supervised by the 468th AAF Base Unit (later the 2584th Air Force Reserve Training Center).
-It is not clear whether or not the squadron was fully staffed or equipped.
+It is not clear whether or not the squadron was fully staffed or equipped with tactical aircraft.
 In 1948 Continental Air Command assumed responsibility for managing reserve units from ADC.
 The 334th was inactivated when Continental Air Command reorganized its reserve units under the wing base organization system in June 1949.
 The squadron's personnel and equipment were transferred to elements of the 516th Troop Carrier Wing.